 In addition, jConnect for JDBC can access Oracle, AS/400, and other data sources using Sybase DirectConnect.

-In some instances, the jConnect implementation of JDBC deviates from the JDBC 1.x, 2.x and 3.x specifications.
-For more information, see "Restrictions on and interpretations of JDBC standards" on page 95.
+In some instances, the jConnect implementation of JDBC deviates from the JDBC specifications.
+See "Restrictions on and interpretations of JDBC standards" on page 102.